lukemerrett/CalendarCompressor/README.md

 # CalendarCompressor

-Takes an existing Google Calendar and shrinks down meetings to fit in the shortest window
+Takes an existing Google Calendar and shrinks down meetings to fit in the shortest window.

+Currently it retrieves all of next weeks events in your currently visibile calendars on Google Calendar.

 ## Prerequisites